Mum confession: Saying goodbye to another school year is bittersweet for parents

 Another school year done and dusted.
 And it all went by so quickly.

-And much as we are all, I think, dying to get these past 18 months over with, and normality to return, there still is that feeling of yikes – my babies are going to be going up another year in school come autumn, and I am not quite sure I'm ready.
+There is this feeling of yikes – my babies are going to be going up another year in school come autumn, and I am not quite sure I'm ready.

 However, I recently came across this beautiful piece of advice from one of my favourite parenting bloggers, Kelle Hampton, on what to do when you start feeling sad or overwhelmed at just how fast your children are growing up.
 Here is what she writes: